-PLEASE NOTE: The Rascher Listening Station will be unavailable during the Fall 2020 Semester due to the closure of the Special Collections & Archives Division Tower Reading Room.
+PLEASE NOTE: The Rascher Listening Station is currently unavailable due to the closure of the Reed Library main building.
 Please contact the Coordinator of Special Collections & Archives for more information.

 Anna Clift Smith (1878-1946) spent much of her life on Lake Erie.
 She traveled widely in the United States.
 Although she was not a native of the area, and left for several years to see the West, she loved the locale so much that she repeatedly found her way back to this sometimes wild, always beautiful, spot in Western New York.
 During a few months in the winter of 1904, Anna composed and illustrated a charming literary work that seems to be at times a letter, a diary, or even an adventure or romance.
 This handwritten manuscript, composed in colored pencil and accompanied by watercolor illustrations, is held in the Archives & Special Collections at Fredonia.
 Conveying the sometimes wistful, sometimes hale and hearty, world view of this paradoxical young woman, the work, Van Buren Life, is the account of Anna's daily experiences during a harsh winter on the Lake at the then tiny summer community of Van Buren Point.

 As part of a digital humanities project, the work was digitized and can be viewed in its entirety here.
 Reed Library also holds copies of the physical book in its circulating collection.